 It’s an excellent piece of life advice — and it applies to figuring out what your audience wants, too.
 A segmentation survey can help you learn exactly what type of content your subscribers want to receive.

 Your welcome email is a great place to ask new subscribers what kind of content they want to receive.
-After all, they’re the MVPs of email marketing:
+Take this welcome email from Sleeknote, for example.

 The Sleeknote blog focuses on e-commerce marketing, but their audience includes several different types of marketers and business owners.
 By asking new subscribers to identify themselves, the Sleeknote marketing team can break them into four segments: